SQweb-team/Multipass-WordPress-Plugin/src/readme.txt

 = v2.1.0 =
 * Add compatibility with W3TC.
-* Change data stockage for remove usage of late init on Wordpress Super Cache.
+* Changed storage method, allowing for the removal of late init on Wordpress Super Cache.

 = v2.0.1 =
 * Improve usage of late init on Wordpress Super Cache.